-- the name and contact information of the applicant. - a point-by-point response to the claims made by the objector.

-any copies of documents that it considers to be a basis for the response.
+- -the name and contact information of the applicant., including address, phone, and email address, of all parties submitting the response. - Each responding applicant's response must contain a point-by-point response to confirmation or denial of the claims made by theeach objector. - The applicant also should attach any copies of documents that it considers to be a basis for the response.

-Responses are limited to 5000 words or 20 pages, whichever is less, excluding attachments.
+Responses are limited to 50002500 words or 20 pages, whichever is less, excluding attachments.

-Each applicant must provide copies of all submissions to the DRSP associated with the objection proceedings to the objector and to ICANN (except that confidential communications between the DRSP and responder shall not be provided to ICANN).
+- Each applicant must provide copies of all submissions to the DRSP associated with the objection proceedings to the objector and to ICANN (except that confidential communications between the DRSP and responder shall not be provided to ICANN). - The DRSP will use electronic means to deliver copies of all materials filed to the applicant and to all objectors. - Each applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to one another and to ICANN.

-3.2.4 Response Filing Fees
+3.2.43.2 Response Filing Fees